 LMHC Program Accreditation

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits the LMHC programs.
 Accreditation ensures that the program meets the educational quality standards the counseling profession sets.
-Graduating from a CACREP-accredited program can make licensure in many states easier.
+Graduating from a CACREP-accredited counseling online program can make licensure in many states easier.

 LCSW Program Accreditation